lucapette/web/main/content/reading/less-is-more.md

 > 1) Never extract more than ecosystems can regenerate.
 > 2) Never waste or pollute more than ecosystems can safely absorb.
 >
-> To get to a
-> steady-state economy, we need to have clear caps on resource use and waste.
+> To get to a steady-state economy, we need to have clear caps on resource use
-> For decades, economists have told us that such caps are impossible, because
+> and waste.
+For decades, economists have told us that such caps are impossible,
-> people will see them as irrational.
+> because people will see them as irrational.
 It turns out they're wrong.
-If given the
+If
-> chance, this is exactly the kind of policy that people want.
+> given the chance, this is exactly the kind of policy that people want.

+What I find incredible here is the simplicity of the proposal.
+I can imagine most people would go "this is impossible" and I think that's the biggest challenge.
+The ruling class has colonised people's imagination to the point that they can't imagine a world without capitalism.
+It's easier to imagine a world without humans than one without capitalism.